 The trouble with 3- and 4-axis machining for subsea components

-The most reliable way of machining for subsea technology is through the use of 5-axis machines, programmed by highly skilled engineers, sometimes alongside clever fixturing.
-This way a machine can access every surface of a component, eliminating the need for multiple set ups and taking human error out of the picture.
+The most reliable way of machining for subsea technology is through the use of 5-axis machines, programmed by highly skilled engineers, sometimes alongside clever fixturing like the above example.
+This way a machine can access every surface of a component, eliminating the need for multiple setups and taking human error out of the picture.

 When dealing with exacting quality standards, even a micrometre can make a difference to an underwater housing being successfully water tight, or gradually starting to leak.